-  Make sure to tell any doctor who prescribes medication for you that you have hepatitis C.
+Make sure to tell any doctor who prescribes medicine for you that you have hepatitis C.

-Avoid herbs that are bad for the liver or that interact with your medications.
+Avoid herbs that are bad for the liver or that interact with your medicines.

-If you have cirrhosis, consult your provider for specific instructions.
+If you have cirrhosis, get specific instructions from your provider.

 If you are overweight, lose weight.
 Fatty liver can cause the same damage as alcohol.

 Your liver works hard to process alcohol.
-If you have HCV infection, drinking alcohol may make you more likely to develop cirrhosis, and you will develop the cirrhosis faster.
+If you have HCV infection, drinking alcohol may make you more likely to develop cirrhosis, and you will get cirrhosis faster.
 Your best defense against hepatitis C is to not drink any alcohol.

-It is important to get tested for hepatitis A and hepatitis B. If you do not have immunity, then ask your doctor about getting vaccinated against hepatitis A and B.
+It is important to get tested for hepatitis A and hepatitis B. If you are not immune to these, ask your doctor about getting vaccinated against them.